Medications for back pain

 Common side effects include weight gain or weight loss, upset stomach, loss of appetite, skin rashes, drowsiness or feeling confused, depression, and headaches.

-Do not take these drugs unless you are under a provider's care.
-Do not stop taking these drugs suddenly or change the dose without also talking with your provider.
+Do not take these medicines unless you are under a provider's care.
+Do not stop taking these medicines suddenly or change the dose without also talking with your provider.

 Malik K, Nelson A. Overview of low back pain disorders.
 In: Benzon HT, Raja SN, Liu SS, Fishman SM, Cohen SP, eds.
 Essentials of Pain Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 24.